wombleton/gitlaw-nz/acts/F/Financial Service Providers (Registration and Dispute Resolution) Act 2008.md

 ****Licensing authority******Licensed provider****Enactment**

-Financial Markets AuthorityAuthorised financial advisers and qualifying financial entities[Financial Advisers Act 2008][157]
+Financial Markets AuthorityAuthorised financial advisers and qualifying financial entities[Financial Advisers Act 2008][158]

 Reserve Bank of New ZealandRegistered banks[Reserve Bank of New Zealand Act 1989][151]

-Financial Markets AuthorityLicensed trustees in respect of debt securities, licensed statutory supervisors in respect of participatory securities, and licensed unit trustees[Securities Trustees and Statutory Supervisors Act 2011][220]
+Financial Markets AuthorityLicensed trustees in respect of debt securities, licensed statutory supervisors in respect of participatory securities, and licensed unit trustees[Securities Trustees and Statutory Supervisors Act 2011][221]

-Reserve Bank of New ZealandLicensed insurers[Insurance (Prudential Supervision) Act 2010][221]
+Reserve Bank of New ZealandLicensed insurers[Insurance (Prudential Supervision) Act 2010][222]

+Financial Markets AuthorityPersons who hold, or are authorised bodies under, a market services licence[Financial Markets Conduct Act 2013][223]

+*   Schedule 2: amended, on 1 April 2014, by [section 150][154] of the Financial Markets (Repeals and Amendments) Act 2013 (2013 No 70).
-*   Schedule 2: amended, on 7 September 2013, by [section 242][222] of the Insurance (Prudential Supervision) Act 2010 (2010 No 111).
+*   Schedule 2: amended, on 7 September 2013, by [section 242][224] of the Insurance (Prudential Supervision) Act 2010 (2010 No 111).
-*   Schedule 2: amended, on 1 October 2011, by [section 61(3)][154] of the Securities Trustees and Statutory Supervisors Act 2011 (2011 No 10).
+*   Schedule 2: amended, on 1 October 2011, by [section 61(3)][155] of the Securities Trustees and Statutory Supervisors Act 2011 (2011 No 10).
-*   Schedule 2: amended, on 1 May 2011, by [section 84(1)][210] of the Financial Markets Authority Act 2011 (2011 No 5).
+*   Schedule 2: amended, on 1 May 2011, by [section 84(1)][211] of the Financial Markets Authority Act 2011 (2011 No 5).
-*   Schedule 2: amended, on 1 July 2010, by [section 37][223] of the Financial Service Providers (Registration and Dispute Resolution) Amendment Act 2010 (2010 No 41).
+*   Schedule 2: amended, on 1 July 2010, by [section 37][225] of the Financial Service Providers (Registration and Dispute Resolution) Amendment Act 2010 (2010 No 41).

 ####